 with the entropy $S$, temperature $T$, pressure $p$, volume $V$, baryon number $N_B$, and the baryon chemical potential $\mu_B$.
-While we explicitly show $\mu_B$ as a representative of conserved charge, Eq.~\labelcref{eq:dOmega} is readily generalized to include additional chemical potentials when other conserved charges are presented.
+Although we explicitly show $\mu_B$ as a representative of the conserved charge, Eq.~\labelcref{eq:dOmega} is readily generalized to include additional chemical potentials when other conserved charges are present.
 The thermodynamic potential $\Omega$ is a state function of $T$, $V$ and $\mu_B$.
 By implementing a Legendre transformation upon $\Omega$ w.r.t. the conjugate pair $S$ and $T$, we introduce a new state function as

 One immediately recognizes that there is another relation for the state function $W$, that is,